Sagina subulata Description

 The soft, cushiony green mat of Irish Moss is covered with 100's of tiny white flowers in spring.

-Plants grow best in part shade to full shade, and benefit from watering during prolonged dry spells.
+Plants grow best in partial shade with filtered sun, and benefit from watering during prolonged dry spells.

 1" x 15"